Publications

 *Woolley, Kaitlin and Marissa A. Sharif (2022), “Down a Rabbit Hole: How Prior Consumption Shapes Subsequent Media Consumption,” Journal of Marketing Research, 59 (3), 453-71. (lead article)

-- See related media→ Harvard Business Review, Cornell Chronicle, and Inc. Magazine
+- See related media→ Cornell Chronicle, Harvard Business Review, Inc.

 Woolley, Kaitlin and Ayelet Fishbach (2022), “Motivating Personal Growth by Seeking Discomfort,” Psychological Science, 33 (4), 510-23.